Earlene Risinger: 1954

 Risinger dropped to a 7–13 record and a 4.06 ERA in 1954, ranking fourth in the league for the most innings pitched (153).
 Fort Wayne, managed by Bill Allington, repeated the regular season title and faced third place Grand Rapids in the first round, while second place South Bend played fourth place Kalamazoo.

 In the first series, Grand Rapids won Game 1, after pitcher Eleanor Moore singled home the winning run in the bottom of the ninth inning for an 8–7 victory.
 The Daisies were facing elimination in Game 2, but Grand Rapids forfeited the game as well as the next to give Fort Wayne the first round.
-When the league allowed Rockford's catcher Ruth Richard to play for the Daisies, the Grand Rapids players voted no to play.
+When the league allowed Rockford's catcher Ruth Richard to play for the Daisies, the Grand Rapids players voted not to play.
 Richard was a last-minute replacement for Rita Briggs, who was sidelined after suffering a broken wrist.
 The dispute got so heated that managers Allington and English fought about it at home plate before the game.
-Rissinger started Game 1, allowing three runs in seven innings, but did no have a decision.
+Risinger started Game 1, allowing three runs in seven innings, but did not have a decision.

-In the other series, Kalamazoo lost Game 1 to South Bend before rebouding and taking the next two games.
-In the finals, the Lassies defeated the Daisies two to one games.
-First base-pitcher June Peppas starred for Kalamazoo, winning her two starts while hitting 6-for-15 with two home runs and three RBI, during what turned out to be the AAGPBL final season.
+In the other series, Kalamazoo lost Game 1 to South Bend before rebounding and taking the next two games.
+In the finals, the Lassies defeated the Daisies three to two games.
+First base-pitcher June Peppas starred for Kalamazoo, winning her two starts while hitting 6-for-15 with two home runs and three RBI, during what turned out to be the AAGPBL's final season.

 Risinger posted a 73–80 record with 581 strikeouts and a 2.51 ERA in 187 career games.
 A .172 hitter (80-for-406), she batted four doubles and one triple without home runs.